 (2) for any vessel to approach or intercept a right whale within a buffer zone;

 (3) for any vessel not to depart immediately from a buffer zone, or;

 (4) for any commercial fishing vessel which has completed a haul back, a tow of its gear or otherwise completed its fishing operation and is no longer at anchor not to depart immediately from a buffer zone;

 12.08: Harassment and Harm

-It is unlawful for any vessel to harass or to harm any right whale at any time or place.
+It is unlawful for any operator of a vessel to harass or to harm any right whale at any time or place.

 12.09: Entanglement Reporting

-It is unlawful for any commercial or recreational vessel to fail to report the entanglement of a right whale in its gear or lines.
+It is unlawful for any operator of a commercial or recreational vessel to fail to report the entanglement of a right whale in its gear or lines.